 Background/ History of Pashupatinath Temple

 Most Hindus are also relating this ‘miracle’ with the ‘Kedarnath miracle’ of India.
-In 16th June, 2013, a powerful Uttarkhand flood swept away all of the vicinity except a Shiva Temple called Kedarnath.
-Many believed Shiva’s divine powers protected the temple from its doom, but in fact a news agency investigated that it was a huge stone that got stationed at a distance of few feet on the backside of the temple that prevented the flood from entering the temple.
+In 16th June 2013, a powerful Uttarakhand flood swept away all of the vicinity except a Shiva Temple called Kedarnath.
+Many believed Shiva’s divine powers protected the temple from its doom, but in fact, a news agency investigated that it was a massive stone that got stationed at a distance of few feet on the backside of the temple that prevented the flood from entering the temple.
 Similarly, there must be a more logical explanation as to why the Pashupatinath could withstand such a powerful earthquake.

 The most relevant reason as to why the Pashupatinath still stands today boils down to its architectural build.
 The pagoda design, used in many Nepalese temples also adorns the Pashupatinath.
-This centuries old design could be the most important reason behind the Pashupatinath’s strong build.
+This century-old design could be the most important reason behind the Pashupatinath’s strong build.
 Let’s talk science:

 Pagoda’s basic design is large roofs at the bottom, slightly smaller roofs at the top as the height and roofs increase.
 This build means that the weight is lighter at the top and heavier at the bottom; most structures that easily topple off have heavy roofs at the top.

-In an earthquake, tremors that run through the ground have high frequency.
-But the pagoda design causes the structure to sway at a rate slower than the movement of ground.
+In an earthquake, tremors that run through the ground have a high frequency.
+But the pagoda design causes the structure to sway at a rate slower than the movement of the ground.
 This swaying movement cancels out the vibrations from the ground.
-Sounds fascinating isn’t it?
-Here’s some more interesting facts, the different storeys of pagoda don’t lean on the same direction during an earthquake.
+Sounds fascinating, isn’t it?
+Here are some more interesting facts, the different storeys of pagoda don’t lean on the same direction during an earthquake.
 Some sway to the left and some to the right, all the while maintaining balance and keeping the center of gravity almost constant.
-If all the storeys of pagoda lean at the same direction then the center of gravity would shift and the structure would collapse.
-This theory can be applied to the two tiered Pashupatinath as well.
+If all the storeys of pagoda lean in the same direction then the center of gravity would shift and the structure would collapse.
+This theory can be applied to the two-tiered Pashupatinath as well.
 The first storey sways one direction and the second storey sways the opposite direction, therefore keeping the balance.
 By the way, 5 tiered pagoda styled Nyatapole Temple of Bhaktapur also stands strong today.

 Here is a short clip that shows what an amazing structure the pagoda is:

-In explaining path effect the following questions should be answered:
+In explaining the path effect, the following questions should be answered:

 Which route did waves produced by the earthquake take before reaching its target?
 Did it travel through rocks or soft soil?
 Did it weaken the force of the earthquake or strengthen it?